 The curriculum is a balanced one consisting of listening, performing and composing activities.
 New resources and the creative expertise of our staff have led to several new and exciting innovations.
-In the Prep school Kodaly techniques are used to develop pitch and rhythm and singing is a core part of the curriculum throughout Prep, Junior and Senior schools.
+In the Prep school Kodaly techniques are used to develop pitch, rhythm and pulse.
+Singing is a core part of the curriculum throughout Prep, Junior and Senior schools.
 Pupils explore sound through the voice and a large variety of percussion instruments.
-Keyboards are introduced in Prep 4 and pupils use this as a performing and inventing tool.
+Keyboards are introduced in Prep 4 and pupils use these as a performing and inventing tool.
 There are many performing opportunities including Nativity productions, class assemblies and concerts.
 The Junior 1 classes perform a Cantata each year and Junior 2 produce a musical.
 Prep 5 and Junior pupils have the opportunity to perform with the seniors in the Christmas concert in the Usher Hall.

-We ensure that pupils appreciate a wide variety of music and they are encouraged to bring their own instruments into class activities.
+We ensure that all of our pupils appreciate a wide variety of music and they are encouraged to bring their own instruments into class activities.
 An appreciation of the cultural and aesthetic importance of music is explored and pupils take units in Indian, Latin American and Scottish Music.
-Pupils enjoy the experience of performing to a live audience in several large scale performances throughout the year.

-Music with Performing and Music with Technology courses are offered at Intermediate 2, Higher and Advanced Higher.
+Music and Music Technology courses are offered at National 5, Higher and Advanced Higher.
 Pupils can also take free-standing performing units in accompanying or performing.

-The intermediate 2 course consists of three areas, listening, performing and inventing.
+The National 5 Music course consists of three areas: performing; understanding music; and composition skills.
 The course is taught in such a way as to emphasize the links between the three strands and to help pupils to enrich their understanding of musical concepts in each area.

 Pupils explore the following topics: Instruments of the orchestra; Baroque, Classical, Romantic and Modern musical periods; Scottish Music; Popular music; Jazz; World music.
 Musical concepts are highlighted within each topic and pupils study works from the ‘Sound Matters’ scores.
 Traditional aural skills and musical literacy are developed and extended using the Auralia program.